ndgsghdj/2024-Notes/Social-Studies/05_Assertion.md

 3. [ VERY RISKY ] Balanced conclusion on the assertion statement (Why each view is valid.
 Explain why using provenance and association)
     - Very strictly marked during O Levels

+## Bonus Analysis

+- Bring in own contextual knowledge
+    * Information that cannot be found in any of the sources but adds on to what the source tells you
+- evaluate reliability, utility and sufficiency of source
+    * HLA: quite difficult to accomplish

 ## LORMS

 | LORMS | Description                      | Mark |